riten7/finance-tracker/README.md

 # Financial Tracker

 Finance tracker is a simple application that allow users to track their expenses and to analyze it.
-It can be helpful to advice and help the users to make smart financial decisions.
+It helps the users to make smart financial decisions on their day-to-day life.

 ### Installation